How Laitram Discovered the Power of Innovation in Talent Acquisition

 Allison Thomas - Talent Acquisition Recruiter - Laitram

-It was a bold move by Laitram to not only provide its recruiters with the tools to implement changes but also showing faith in the expertise and vision of its TA teams to give them autonomy.
+It was a bold move by Laitram to not only provide its recruiters with the tools to implement changes but also showing faith in the expertise and vision of its Talent Acquisition teams to give them autonomy.

 The Laitram teams responded with truly game-changing solutions.
 By using customizable questionnaires, Laitram could tailor their approach to job requirements in a move that significantly saved time for all stakeholders.
 The new agile system also allowed them to develop an onboarding process for different intern types, quickly and without the need for IT specialists, even when this had originally been overlooked.

-The success of the system that Laitram developed speaks volumes of the ingenuity of their TA teams, but none of this would have been possible without the freedom of an agile platform to turn these bright ideas into reality.
+The success of the system that Laitram developed speaks volumes of the ingenuity of their Talent Acquisition teams, but none of this would have been possible without the freedom of an agile platform to turn these bright ideas into reality.